Dr Melanie Burke

 The combination of these methods helps to identify causal relationships between brain areas and function.

-In summary, Dr Melanie Burke’s research looks at activity in the brain during eye and hand movements to a range of cognitive tasks.
-She is interested in the brain areas involved memory and motor control during coordination throughout the lifespan and how these neural mechanisms change with healthy and abnormal ageing.
+In summary, my research looks at activity in the brain during eye and hand movements to a range of cognitive tasks.
+I am interested in the brain areas involved memory and motor control during coordination throughout the lifespan and how these neural mechanisms change with healthy and abnormal ageing.

 - BSc (Hons) in Applied Physiology